 When and How to Plant Thyme

 Thyme can be transplanted to your Phoenix garden in the months of February and March.
-Seeds should be sown under 1/4 inch of soil and started indoors.
+For best results start seeds indoors under under 1/4 inch of soil.

 Seedlings will start to sprout in two to three weeks.
 Due to the length of time it takes for thyme to reach maturity thyme is often grown from a cutting rather than seeds.